Rahul-1607/Superstore_forecasting_Dashboard/README.md

 Interactive Visualizations: Engage with various chart types (bar, line, pie charts, etc.) to visualize data effectively, allowing users to drill down into specific categories or regions.

 **Dynamic Filters**: Use slicers to filter data by categories such as region, product type, or time period, facilitating a more customized analysis experience.

+**Usage**:
+-> Navigate through the dashboard to explore various metrics.
+-> Use the interactive elements to filter data according to your preferences.
+-> Review the forecasting section to understand expected future sales trends.
+-> Compare current and previous year sales to assess business performance.